top of page

 Impact is more important than intention.

 Consider intention vs. impact.
 There will be spaces to communicate in real time and asynchronously throughout camp.
 If you say something that harms someone else, we ask you to consider impact over your intention.

-If you were carrying a tea and accidentally spilled it on a friend, you would apologise.
+For example, if you were carrying a tea and accidentally spilled it on a friend, you would apologise.
 Of course, you didn’t intend on spilling the tea, but the impact is that your friend is now in pain because of what you did, and so you do what you can to make amends.
 We trust you would do the same when engaging with community while online.

 Basically, if you hurt someone’s feelings online, apologise, make amends, and aim to understand why it had that kind of impact on them so you can avoid making that mistake in the future.